 Please look for the red umbrellas outside the Chocoversum museum.
 The nearest subway station is the U1 Messberg.
 Please allow 15-minutes for checkin.

-The tour will end directly in front of the Elbphilharmonie.
-Guests will then have the opportunity to enter inside and visit the Plaza on their own.
+The tour will end directly at the St. Pauli Landungsbrücken.
+Guests will then have the opportunity to enter the harbour cruise at a time of their choosing.
+Harbour cruises depart once every 20 minutes from 10am until 6pm.

 The Chilehaus in Hamburg, built in 1924, is a striking example of Brick Expressionism.
 Its sharp, ship-like form symbolizes Hamburg’s trade connections, especially with Chile.
 Today, it’s a UNESCO World Heritage Site and an architectural icon of the city.